Multi-step and Multi-page Forms

 • Changing the order of steps requires more work in the edit dialogues.

-• Even though validation of all blocks is repeated, the overall validation is not as secure because it resides in values that are easily accessible in the browser developer console.
+• Even though validation of all blocks is repeated, the overall validation is not as secure because it resides in values that are accessible in the browser developer console.

 2. Accumulate each step in a store